SEPTEMBER 17 – TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 25:1-28:13; GALATIANS 3:10-22; PSALM 61:1-8; PROVERBS 23:17-18

 Today’s Biblical tour-guide trip through the prophetic territory of Chapters 25 through 28 of the Book of Isaiah offers some breath-taking views!
-Some of my favorite vistas that we have seen so far of the Kingdom of our Lord Jesus Christ on this wonderful year-long hike through the Bible are here in today’s reading.
+Some of my favorite look-out vistas that we have seen so far of the Kingdom of our Lord Jesus Christ are here in today’s reading.

 Isaiah’s prophecies focus on history’s God-glorifying goal- the establishment of Christ’s kingdom through righteousness (His finished work of redemption).
 He is coming to reign in righteousness and fill the earth with the knowledge of His glory.
 We see this promise being realized progressively in the hearts of true believers today and will see it ultimately realized when Christ returns.